Perfect Strangers (1945 film): Production

-Perfect Strangers was based on a story by Esther McCracken and a screen treatment by Arthur Wimperis.
-It was meant to be the first of what was supposed to be a number of co-productions between Alexander Korda and M-G-M made in Britain - other proposed projects included Lottie Dundasd with Vivien Leigh from a story by Edith Bagnold, a biopic of Robert Louis Stevenson starring Robert Donat, a version of War and Peace directed by Orson Welles and starring Korda's wife, Merle Oberon, Velvet Coat by GB Stern and an untitled Carol Reed project.
-Perfect Strangers was originally meant to star Donat and Oberon but by December 1943 Oberon had been replaced by Deborah Kerr, as Oberon was still in the USA.
-Wesley Ruggles was to come over from Hollywood to direct.
+Perfect Strangers was meant to be the first of a number of British-made co-productions between Alexander Korda and M-G-M. Other proposed projects included Lottie Dundass with Vivien Leigh from a story by Edith Bagnold, a biopic of Robert Louis Stevenson starring Robert Donat, a version of War and Peace directed by Orson Welles and starring Korda's wife, Merle Oberon, and an untitled Carol Reed project.
+Perfect Strangers was meant to star Donat and Oberon but by December 1943 Oberon had been replaced by Deborah Kerr as Oberon was still in the U.S. Wesley Ruggles was to come from Hollywood to direct.

 By March 1944, the film was about to start filming at Denham Studios.
-Korda announced he would now make only 1 to 3 films per year, compared to the 12 to 16 he had previously intended to make.
+Korda announced he would now make only one to three films per year, compared to the 12 to 16 he had previously intended to make.